September 4, 2009

 For two and a half decades of struggle, the "tiger" Prabhakaran has not hesitated to remove by any means any hint of dissent in the Tamil community, and to the end his men fired on the people who wanted to flee the fighting.

-Born in November 1954 in the Jaffna peninsula (north) as the youngest of four brothers, your life can be summed up in a vicious race to achieve independence for the Tamils of the island after decades of discrimination by the Sinhalese majority.
+Born in November 1954 in the Jaffna peninsula (north) as the youngest of four siblings, his life can be summarized in a bloodthirsty race for the independence of the island's Tamils after decades of discrimination by the Sinhalese majority.

 Although during his command has given very few interviews, Prabhakaran is said that he was a shy student who, angered by the abuse suffered by the Tamils, signed up for martial arts and began his activism in independence movements.